 - Enables efficient irrigation scheduling.

-– Regular updates to permit for fast assessment of rain events.
+- Regular updates permit quick assessment of rain events.

-- Cattle monitoring – Farmers can better monitor animal conditions, like temperature, estrus, disease, productivity, location likewise as better prevent the loss or theft of livestock.
+- Cattle monitoring – Farmers can better monitor animal conditions, like temperature, estrus, disease, productivity, and location, and better prevent livestock loss or theft.

 - Remotely monitor the health, behavior, and location of livestock.